leifdenby/weatherduck/README.md

   - See [example notebook](notebooks/fiddle.ipynb) using fiddle to visualize a weatherduck experiment
 - Keep model architecture components small and override-friendly (for example with drop-in custom MessagePassing classes).
 - Exercise end-to-end Lightning + PyG training with dummy graphs so you can iterate on model code and configs before real data/graphs are ready.
-  - support for loading data from anemoi and neural-lam datasets is planned but not yet implemented.
+  - neural-lam MDP datasets are supported via `MDPDataModule`; anemoi dataset support is still planned.
 - Clarify feature bookkeeping (n_*_features + trainable features) and graph expectations in one place.

 ## What’s inside